 - Industrial accidents

 - Accidents on holiday including accidents sustained from diving into shallow water

 - Hit and runs

 - Accidents abroad, including accidents that have occurred on gap years

 How much will a claim cost me?

-Our expert spinal injury compensation claim solicitors at Jefferies work on a no win, no fee basis, which means in the event that your claim is unsuccessful you will not have to pay any legal costs to us.
+Our expert spinal injury compensation claim solicitors at Jefferies work on a no win, no fee basis, which means if your claim is unsuccessful you will not have to pay any legal costs to us.
 We understand how daunting it can be starting a compensation claim and realise that the last thing anyone needs is to be worrying about legal costs when dealing with a spinal injury.
 With this in mind, we aim to ensure you are made aware exactly how the no win, no fee structure works at the start of your claim and stress that you will not be put under any financial strife if your claim is unsuccessful.
-Many people may feel put off from claiming compensation or dissuaded from even enquiring about a claim for fear of landing themselves in legal debt, but as all of or services are provided on a no win, no fee basis, there is no risk to you.
+Many people may feel put off from claiming compensation or dissuaded from even enquiring about a claim for fear of landing themselves in legal debt, but as all of our services are provided on a no win, no fee basis, there is no risk to you.